Simeon B. Chittenden: Early life

 Chittenden was born in Guilford, New Haven County, Connecticut on March 29, 1814.
 He was the son of Abel Chittenden (1779–1816) and Anna Hart (née Baldwin) Chittenden (1784–1845).
 His siblings included Henry Baldwin Chittenden and Sarah Dudley Chittenden, both of whom died young.

 He attended Guilford Academy.
 In 1871, Chittenden received an honorary M.A. degree from Yale University.

 Career

 From 1829 to 1842, he engaged in mercantile pursuits in New Haven as a clerk with McCracken & Merriman.
 In 1842, he moved to New York City and further in pursuit of mercantile business.
 From 1867 to 1869, he was vice president of the New York City Chamber of Commerce.

 Chittenden was an unsuccessful candidate for election in 1866 to the 40th United States Congress.
 He was, however, successful in 1872 where he was elected as an Independent Republican to the Forty-third Congress to fill the vacancy caused by the resignation of Stewart L. Woodford; he was reelected as an Independent Republican to the Forty-fourth Congress and as a Republican to the Forty-fifth and Forty-sixth Congresses and served from November 3, 1874 to March 3, 1881.
-He was an unsuccessful candidate for reelection in 1880 to the Forty-seventh Congress and retired from public life.
+He was an unsuccessful candidate for re-election in 1880 to the Forty-seventh Congress and retired from public life.